ami-iit/adam/README.md

 ## 💾 Installation

-The installation can be done either using the Python provided by apt (on Linux) or via conda (on Linux and macOS).
+The installation can be done either using the Python provided by apt (on Debian-based distros) or via conda (on Linux and macOS).

 ### Installation with pip